 Do you have problems with your shroud turnbuckle T bolts or toggles binding or bending when you step your mast?
-Are the toggles perfectly in line between the T bolts and the chain plate bolts?
-If not, your chain plate bolts might not be rotated at the right angle for those parts to work the way they’re supposed to.
+If so, your chain plate bolts might not be rotated at the right angle for those parts to work the way they’re supposed to.

-Most trailerable sailboat have internal chain plates instead of external chain plates.
+Most trailerable sailboats have internal chain plates as opposed to external chain plates.
 Internal chain plates are inboard of the hull and usually visible inside the cabin.
 On the C-22, they bolt to the forward bulkheads and the deck, which transfer the loads from the shrouds to the hull liner that’s bonded to the hull.
 External chain plates bolt directly to the outside of the hull.

 It’s all about the mast

 A common problem with trailerable sailboats is the chain plate bolts are misaligned.
 They might be rotated at random angles because the owner is unaware that the angles matter.
-Or they might be rotated with their tabs parallel to the boat’s centerline because the owner thinks that the toggles need to rotate from aft to forward when they raise the mast.
-So they wind up looking like in the picture above.
+Or they might be rotated with their tabs parallel to the boat’s centerline because the owner thinks that the toggles need to rotate from aft to forward when they lower the mast.
+They shouldn’t look like in the picture above.

 Notice how the toggles angle outward but the turnbuckles angle inward?
 That’s not a good thing.
 What do you suppose will happen as the shrouds pull harder and harder on the chain plates?
 The toggles will bend inward.
 The upper shroud turnbuckle in the middle of the picture is already bent, probably because it has no toggle at all.